5. Vector indexing#

 ## [1] 10 20 1 2 3 4 5 50 60 70

-As attributes are conceived as extra data, it is up to a function’s authors what they will decide to do with them.
+Attributes are conceived of as extra data.
+It is thus up to a function’s authors what they will decide to do with them.
 Generally, it is safe to assume that much thought has been put into the design of base R functions.
-Oftentimes, they behave quite reasonably.
-This is why we are going to spend some time now exploring their approaches to the handling of attributes.
+Oftentimes, they behave fairly reasonably.
+This is why we are now going to spend some time now exploring their approaches to the handling of attributes.

 Namely, for functions and operators that aim at transforming vectors passed as their inputs, the assumed strategy may be to: